- The computer-based Patent Office Registration Exam is available virtually every weekday, at a testing site near you.

 If you time this correctly, you should get the letter with your permission to sit for the Exam at a point where you have completed the course AND done enough post-course questions practice to have valid performance data from Patware®.
 If Patware® tells you that you are doing well enough (especially in the important, highly tested chapters), you should pick the closest Exam date available.
 If Patware® tells you that you need more preparation, then pick an Exam date farther out, to give you more time to hone your skills before your Exam day.
 Your performance data from Patware®, along with our study materials, should give you all of the information and resources you need to put together a study plan that brings you to peak preparation on your Exam date.

 Preparation for this Exam will take considerable time.
 But with the proper preparation that you get from taking our course seriously, our students have always done very well, and the change to a computer-based Exam hasn’t changed that.
 Some things never change: PLI students pass!

-For further details, feel free to consult the Website of the Patent Office's Office of Enrollment and Discipline ["OED", the people who design and administer the Exam] , or contact us at 888-296-5973 or email@example.com.
+For further details, feel free to consult the Website of the Patent Office's Office of Enrollment and Discipline ["OED", the people who design and administer the Exam] , or email PLI's Patent Exam Office or call us at 888-296-5973.